UI-Gurus/tutorials/react.md

 ## Introducing JSX

-Ok, let's continue seeing more code.
-Take a look of the following line

 ```javascript
 const element = <h1>Hello, world!</h1>;
 ```

 This tag syntax is called JSX and is neither a string nor HTML.
-It is an extension to JavaScript and we can use it with React to describe what the UI should look like.
+It is an extension to JavaScript and it can be used with React to describe what the UI should look like.
 JSX produces React elements.

 #### Embedding expressions in JSX

-Take a look of the next piece of code:

 ```javascript
 const formatName = (user) => {